-In all of the above scenarios, companies end up with video assets on variety of different platforms.
+In all of the above scenarios, companies end up with video assets on a variety of different platforms.

 Organizations can centralize access to these video assets by adding them on Enablix.
-To add a video asset hosted on another platform, you follow these steps:
+To add a video asset hosted on another platform, follow these steps: